Commutant lifting, interpolation, and perturbations on the polydisc: Introduction

 Then

 \end{enumerate} \end{theorem}

 Note that the matrix in part (2) of the above theorem is the inverse of the Gram matrix

 corresponding to the $m$ Szeg\"{o} kernel functions $\{\bS(\cdot, z_i)\}_{i=1}^m$.
 Also, observe that part (3) provides a useful quantitative criterion to check interpolation on the polydisc.
 Indeed, as shown in Theorem \ref{thm: eg interpolation}, the quantitative criterion yields examples of interpolation on $\D^n$, $n \geq 2$.
-Notable is the fact that interpolating functions in this case are polynomials.
+Notable is the fact that interpolating functions in this particular case are polynomials.

-It is noteworthy that the answer to natural questions, as in Theorems \ref{intro: thm 1}, \ref{intro: thm 2}, and \ref{Thm: prel inter 2}, has a connection to the set of nonnegative real numbers.
+It is noteworthy that the answer to natural questions, as in Theorems \ref{intro: thm 1}, \ref{intro: thm 2}, and \ref{Thm: prel inter 2}, has a connection with a distance formula.
 This is a common and classical occurrence.
 The classical Nehari theorem \cite{N}, for example, establishes a direct link with such a distance function.
 Another instance is the celebrated Adamyan-Arov-Krein formulae \cite{AAK, AAK 2, AAK1}.
 We will comment some more at the end of Section \ref{sec: perturbation}.

 In Theorem \ref{thm: recov sarason}, we recover Sarason's lifting theorem as an application to Theorem \ref{intro: thm 1}, resulting in yet another proof of the classical lifting theorem:

 \begin{theorem} Let $\clq \subseteq H^2(\T)$ be a backward shift invariant subspace, and let $X \in \clb_1(\clq)$.
 If